thompsonsed/pycoalescence/docs/README_pycoalescence.rst

                For manual installation it should be possible to install **pycoalescence** on any system, but may require some tinkering.

+.. note:: See :ref:`here <installation_issues>` for solutions to some common installation issues.

 .. note:: Whichever installation option you use, it is important to ensure that the package is compiled in the same
           environment as you intend to run simulations.